nmshd/documentation/_docs_use-cases/use-case-device-create-profile-with-new-identity.md

   - layer: Device
   - facade: AccountServices
   - function: createAccount
   - description: A Profile needs to be created in order to use the App.
 Without a Profile, a very limited set of features is available.
 In order to create a Profile, the App's privacy policy and possibly end-user license agreements needs to be accepted.
+It should be possible to create multiple profiles within the same App/on the same device.
   - feature category: Multi-profile
   - tech category: Profiles
   - status: DONE